-This memorandum is subject to ratification by the Board of Education for School District #39 Vancouver, the BC Public School Employers' Association and the membership of Bargaining Council of Vancouver School Board Construction and Maintenance Trade Unions.
+This MoA is subject to ratification by the Board of Education of School District No. 39 (Vancouver), the British Columbia Public School Employers' Association, and the membership of the Bargaining Council of Vancouver School Board Construction and Maintenance Trade Unions.